Revitalizing the church towards a vibrant future

 The UCC General Council has long acknowledged that the global climate crisis poses a grave threat to our planet and must be tackled urgently.
 To be a truly credible and inspiring climate change leader, we are putting our own house in order.

-The united church is committed to reduce its carbon emissions by 80% by 2030.
+The united church is committed to reducing its carbon emissions by 80% by 2030.

 In 2016 the UCC General Council commissioned Caring for Creation, Our Communities and Our Congregations: The Case for a National Carbon Reduction Program for Faith Buildings.
 Faithful Footprints’ 5-year plan is the beginning of implementing those learnings, to move the UCC into a leadership position in building energy efficiency and climate action.